trumps12/wlowe-basic/content/posts/timing/index.md

 On a recent trip away in the Campervan we stayed a few nights at a Park Over Property (POP) on the foreshore at Maraenui Bay, East Cape, New Zealand.
 A POP is where a you can stay on a person's property for a small fee.
 This POP was $20 per night for two people which included the use of the hot shower and toilet faciliteis thus reducing the load on van facilities.
 ![.fr|Sunset on phone, East Cape, ](cover.jpg)
 As mentioned above this POP was on the foreshore facing west and north.
 There was a public walk way between the property and the beach.
 The first evening we walked the dog along this walk way just on sunset.
 I luckily had my phone with me but not my camera.
 To the right is the image from the phone.
-This image was in JPG format and therefor did not capture all the raw data to allow post processing and also had quite and bit of noise.
+This image was in JPG format and therefor did not capture all the raw data to allow post processing and also had quite a bit of noise.
 How ever it did capture the moment the setting sun lined up with the loop in the drift wood log.
 &nbsp;
 &nbsp;